-Community and Stakeholder Engagement Plan (15%): Strength and potential of the engagement activities and deliverables to produce valuable and transferable knowledge for the end-user.
+Research Project, Community & Stakeholder Engagement Plan and Deliverables (15%): Strength and potential of the research activities, engagement plan, and deliverables to produce valuable and transferable knowledge for the end-user.
 Rationale for selecting the target audience or end-user.
-Creativity and innovation of the engagement activities, adding value to the existing field of engagement content and methods.
+Creativity and innovation of engagement activities, adding value to the existing field of engagement content and methods.
 Engagement with underserved communities and stakeholders.
-Feasibility of the plan to be accomplished within the financial and time constraints of a graduate student.
+Feasibility of the research and engagement plan to be accomplished within the financial and time constraints of a graduate student.